 Upon a finding by the investigator that a staff employee respondent is responsible for one or more violations of the Comprehensive Policy, the matter is referred to the respondent's supervising director or other designee and the respective Human Resources manager responsible for the respondent's business unit, to be resolved in accordance with the Employee Staff Handbook and/or the respondent's collective bargaining agreement, if applicable.
-For the purposes of the Comprehensive Policy, the supervising director and Human Resources manager are considered the AROs assigned to the case.
+For the purposes of the Comprehensive Policy, the respondent's supervising director and Human Resources manager (or other Human Resources designee) are considered the AROs assigned to the case.